-The original inhabitants of the Colo river valley were the aborigines.
-The Darug language group lived peacefully in the Colo area until the advent of white settlers from England.
+The original inhabitants of the Colo river valley were the indigenous people.
+The Darug language group lived in the Colo area until the advent of white settlers from England.

 A second expedition up the Hawkesbury was commenced on 28th June, 1789 by Governor Phillip, who was accompanied by Captains Hunter, Collins and George Johnston and Surgeon White.
 During this expedition the Colo river was explored and named ‘Second Branch”, the first branch on the Hawkesbury river being the Macdonald River.
 It is is believed that, on Friday 3rd July 1789, they rowed approximately 12kms up the Colo from the Hawkesbury and stopped at the sand bank just east of the present day bridge on the Putty road.
 Read about it here:

 White settlers were living on the bank of the Colo from early 1800s with the first land grants being made in 1804 on the banks near the mouth of the river where it joins the Hawkesbury.
 Significant other land grants were made in 1833.